rinliauw/rinliauw.github.io/content/blog/disambiguating-english-with-esperanto/index.md

 Perhaps a system similar to this may be useful in informal human-readable [speech tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging), to disambiguate speech, or more generally, help separate grammar from vocabulary (I have not looked into that).
+Importantly, English vocabulary here could be swapped out for some other language's vocabulary.